richard-ui/User-Centric-Project/README.md

 - Hover.css was used added in the head tag.
 This was for implementing cool looking hover effects when hovering over links.
 This feature was not used but was a nice addition for future edits.
 3. Google Fonts:
-- Google fonts were used to import the 'Epilgue' font into the style.css file which is used on all pages throughout the project.
+- Google fonts were used to import the 'Epilogue' font into the style.css file which is used on all pages throughout the project.
 4. Font Awesome:
 - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 5. jQuery: